JANADINI/RISC-V-TAPEOUT/Week-2/Part-2/README.md

 - Open-source approach facilitating experimentation and learning.
 - Encouragement to explore SoC modeling beyond theory, unlocking skills for real-world chip design.

+> [!Tip]
-> **Pro Tip:** Regularly check signal waveforms and simulation logs to catch issues early.
+> Regularly check signal waveforms and simulation logs to catch issues early.
 Use GTKWave’s measurement tools for timing analysis and signal verification.

+> [!Note]
-> **Final Note:** This project enables beginners and enthusiasts to transition smoothly from SoC theory to practical implementation and verification, a crucial step in embedded and VLSI careers.
+> his project enables beginners and enthusiasts to transition smoothly from SoC theory to practical implementation and verification, a crucial step in embedded and VLSI careers.

 ---